Rifana20/SmartAttendance/README.md

 ## 📸 How It Works

 1. The user uploads an image via the Streamlit UI.
 2. The image is saved temporarily as `temp.jpg`.
 3. A POST request is sent to the Flask backend at `http://127.0.0.1:5000/mark`.
 4. The backend:
    - Loads known faces from a local folder (`known_faces/`)
    - Uses `face_recognition` to detect faces in the uploaded image
-   - Compares each face against the known encodings
+   - Compares each face against known encodings
    - Returns a list of matched student names
 5. The frontend displays the uploaded image and a table of recognized names.

 ---